rocky-linux/documentation/en/rocky/8/admin_guide/06-users.md

 ## General

-Each user is a member of at least one group: **this is his main group**.
+Each user is a member of at least one group: **this is their main group**.

 Several users can be part of the same group.